lmco/mcf/README.md

 [gulp-util](https://www.npmjs.com/package/gulp-util) and
 [react-tools](https://www.npmjs.com/package/react-tools).
 As of now, gulp-react has yet to update their module to remove these dependencies and thus, warnings occur.
-These warning have no impact on MBEE or production code as the module is only used to build the application.
+These warnings have no impact on MBEE or production code as the module is only used to build the application.
 If gulp-react is updated in the future, the module will be updated.